gautam7906/Crop-disease-detection/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIET License - see the [LICENSE](LICENSE) file for details.

 ## 👨‍💻 Author